-DIGA101 Introduction to Digital Arts (3 credits)

-This course concentrates on the fundamentals of research, design, creation and production of raster and vector digital imagery.
+For students who choose or are mandated to improve, enrich, and polish their MFA thesis.
+All instruction and discussion is revision-based.
+Students must submit the proposed thesis at the beginning of the course, with significant revisions at midterm, and again at course's end.
+DIGA101 Introduction to Digital Arts (3 credits) This course concentrates on the fundamentals of research, design, creation and production of raster and vector digital imagery.
 Students will learn the foundational principles, functionality and strategies of Adobe Photoshop for producing raster imagery and Adobe Illustrator for producing vector imagery.
 This course will engage students in the technical, conceptual, and aesthetic aspects of digital imagery.
-(Prerequisite: TECH101 or equivalent, or permission of the instructor for non-majors) Studio Fee
+Studio Fee